ZaarafA/Currency-Scanner/README.md

 ### How to Use:
 - Wait for a second to allow OpenCV to load
 - Click on "Select Input Image" and choose an image file to process
-- Once the image is loaded, click "PROCESS BILLS" to see the output
+- Once the image is loaded, click "PROCESS BILLS" to see the output.
+Processing might take a moment depending on how many bills are in the scene.

 Note: Bringing up the Browser Console provides more information on the process.
 Running this from the website is recommended.
 Due to browser security settings, if you want to run this locally, you'd have to run it from a local HTTPS web server.